Sunflowers in the Dark

 A Candlelight flashback: he used to doodle in the margins of his textbook.
 His teachers called him to the office and demanded him to stop, telling him that those stuff weren't real.

 Near the end, Sunflower convinced Candlelight to enter her paracosm with her.
 She then refused to leave.
 Candlelight yelled at her to open up the door.
 Sunflower pointed to a tree hole and told him to climb in.
-He did, got back to the real world, and found Sunflower's corpse, void of any signs of life.
-They even dug out her soul to check — confirmed death.
-Candlelight quit his job and went back to the little village he came from.
+He did, got back to the real world, and found Sunflower's corpse in the restroom stall, with a nasty beartrap-like gash on her leg and her head blown off.

 Right before he left, he bought a sparkly notebook.
 The cashier asked him whether he bought it for his daughter.
 Candlelight made a funny face and said "yes."
 On the train back, he tried recalling his childhood paracosm and writing it down in the notebook, but nothing came to him, and everything he wrote down came out as boring and unimaginative.